Exporting High-Quality Video With Small File Sizes In Premiere

-How To Export High-Quality Video With Low File Size In Premiere
+How To Export High Quality Video With Low File Size In Premiere featured image

 Exporting is the final step of your editing process.
-How much data your export will need to encode depends on where you decide to publish the video.
+The amount of data your export will need to encode depends on where you decide to publish the video.

 To export a high-quality video with a low file size, there are three settings you can tweak: the codec, number of passes, and bitrate.
 If you’re in a hurry, here’s a cheat sheet with some recommended settings for a 1080p H.264 video using only the Bitrate settings tabs: